Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-• discuss the conflict situation with the parties to the grievance (usually together);
+• discuss the situation with the complainant and other parties to the complaint (either together or separately); and

-• discuss with the parties options for resolution.
+• discuss with the parties options for resolution, which may include conciliation or mediation by an internal or external professional.

 Top